finlotic/finlotic-blog/docs/tech-stack.md

 Has good CMS support as well.

-It is currently based of Vue 2, and Vue 3 (Which seems to have many breaking changes) support is not yet.
+It is currently based of Vue 2, and Vue 3 (Which seems to have many breaking changes) support is not there yet.
 May not be the best time to pick this up.

 ##### **Elevnty**